 Training / Education Management

-You by clicking the "apply" button (lower left), the recruiter will be informed of your application and be able to view your contact info and download your attachments.
+You by clicking the "apply" button (lower left), the recruiter will be informed of your application and be able to view your contact info and check your profile.